Landonthegamemaker/SpaceWars/README.md

 My first Data Structures and Algorithms lab, containing a text-based game that simulates battles between 2 teams of spaceships.
-It was classified by Professor Peterson as an intermediate-professional project.
+The project was comprised of XML to describe spaceship attributes, and Java to run the program.
+It was classified as an intermediate-professional project by Professor Peterson.
 I ended up getting a 95% on it.